bedbad/justpyplot/README.md

 This code is a quick example for people who want to see how to do things in vectorized way.

-If there's enough pain with matplotlib points above maybe it will be taken to a level.
+If there's enough pain with matplotlib points above maybe it will be taken to a public usage level.

 ## INSTALATION